 After the death of my mother—a passionate advocate of reading and learning—in South Africa, I decided to look for a nonprofit foundation that would support the development and implementation of an early literacy program – I developed a working relationship with The Darling Trust in Darling, South Africa, and initiated a language literacy program with one instructor and eight children.
 The program now has one instructor and over 70 children reached.
 The programme strives to provide an atmosphere of supported learning to foster early literacy abilities and self-confidence.

 - Group storybook reading emphasizing book orientation; story outcome prediction; and novel lexicon, syntax and pragmatics.

 - Art, movement and music activities reinforcing early literacy abilities and confidence.

 - Literacy-related activities addressing receptive language, expressive language, and early reading and writing skills.

-The Clinical Evaluation of Language Fundamentals has been translated into Afrikaans by Rita Uys, clinical instructor of the South African programme.
+The Clinical Evaluation of Language Fundamentals was translated into Afrikaans by the late Rita Uys, who was the first clinical instructor of the South African programme.

 Over the past years in Boston and South Africa, we have shown that early literacy skills can be developed in a user-friendly and fun, integrated model.
 Our early learners need encouragement to listen to the sounds all around them to learn to read! ~ Susan Fine